We welcome your application and hope you can join the Comp Lit community!

 The following supporting materials must be included as part of the online application.
 Please read the instructions on the online application for further details.
 Your application will not be considered complete and will not be reviewed until you have submitted:

 UB requires international applicants to take the TOEFL or IELTS exam.
 In addition to the above application materials, international applicants must also submit the following before the application can be reviewed:

 Additional information required for international applicants:

 Financial assistance in the form of teaching assistantships is available.
-On the application form, please note where indicated if you wish to be considered for financial assistance.
 Our funds are limited and are awarded on a competitive basis.
 Awards for September enrollment are usually made in the preceding month of February.